-The general consensus seems to be that designation of a new Dayton-Cincinnati metro area by the U.S. Office of Budget and Management – a change that would require certain benchmarks to be hit in the forthcoming Census data – could be an important spur to the region’s further economic growth, helping the two cities compete more effectively with larger markets for jobs and development.
+The general consensus seems to be that designation of a new Dayton-Cincinnati metro area by the U.S. Office of Budget and Management – a change that would require certain benchmarks to be hit in the forthcoming Census data – could be an important spur to further the region’s economic growth, helping the two cities compete more effectively with larger markets for jobs and development.

 As recently as nine months ago, WCPO TV in Cincinnati revisited the topic in a news report that examined “Why a Cincinnati-Dayton partnership could be a regional powerhouse.”

 The OMB would be the agency to make the designation, but before it has the option to do so, certain demographic criteria have to show up in the Census, involving factors such as population growth, development patterns and social and economic exchange.
-One requirement is that 25 percent of residents living in central counties of one metro are commuting to work in central counties of the neighboring metro.

 One requirement for a Cincinnati-Dayton marriage is that 25% of residents living in central counties of one metro area are commuting to work in central counties of the neighboring metro area.
 This might be the last hurdle when it comes to the merger, as currently only 6% of Dayton’s workforce is from Cincinnati.